ian-r-rose/ian-r-rose.github.io/content/2015-11-06-ultraviolet-catastrophe.md

 Title: Ultriviolet catastrophe and the beginning of quantum mechanics

-We just finished a very long explication of the fundamentals of dimensional analysis and the Buckingham Pi theorem.
+We just finished a very long explication of the fundamentals of dimensional analysis and the Buckingham Pi theorem
+(well, not "just", since it took me significantly longer than I anticipated to finish up this post).
 That could be the end of this series, but it would be a shame to end it without showing at least one example of some of the cool analysis that can be done in a more complicated system than the ones we have considered so far.